-Easy to make, sweet, slightly tangy and bursting with flavour, Blood Orange Curd is like a little jar of sunshine.
+Easy to make, sweet, slightly tangy and bursting with flavour, orange curd is like a little jar of sunshine.
 In fact, I have 2 jars of sunshine in my fridge right now.
+Using blood oranges, I’ve turned this one into blood orange curd but you can use any orange variety you like.
+With just a handful of ingredients and less than 15 minutes, you can use this gorgeous orange curd on everything from cakes to pancakes.

 Love blood oranges as much as I do?
 You must try these candied blood orange slices.

 With such a short season, I’m always chomping at the bit for blood oranges to show up in stores.
-I’ve previously made this gorgeous Buttermilk Panna Cotta with Blood Orange Jelly which is also divine.
+I’ve previously made this gorgeous buttermilk panna cotta with blood orange jelly which is also divine and now this blood orange curd.

 What is orange curd?